apisearch-io/php-client/README.md

 application.
 Depending on that value, the filter will cause different values and the resulting aggregation (facet) will change, even on your screen.
 Let's take a look at the different filters we can apply.

+#### Must all with levels

+An special explanation of this aggregation type.

+Imagine your item is categorized with a tree-like structure.

+- A - A1, A2
+- B - B1, B2, B3
+- C - C1

+You item could be related with a first-level category, and with one if its subcategories.
+For example, your Item is categorized as A and A2 at the same time.In that case you should relate your item with both, but adding an extra field in your categories called *level*.
+The level of the category.

+When you print these aggregations and you've defined this categorization as MUST_ALL_WITH_LEVELS, you will print only these categories with the current level.
+So, if you don't have any filter applied, you should be able to filter only by first level categories.

+- [ ] A
+- [ ] B
+- [ ] C

+So what happens when we apply the A filter?
+Then, and because A has two children A1 and A2, the aggregations will appear like that.

+- [x] A
+- [ ] A1
+- [ ] A2

 ### Filter types